Ocasio-Cortez suggest Trump 'vulnerable to shady activity' due to alleged business losses decades ago

 “Oh no, never – nor should they," Mulvaney told “Fox News Sunday”.
 “That’s an issue that was already litigated during the election.
 Voters knew the president could have given his tax returns.
 They knew that he didn’t and they elected him anyway.”

-On Monday, Mulvaney, who’s also the Treasury Secretary, formally refused to release Trump’s tax returns, saying the request “lacks a legitimate legislative purpose.”
+On Monday, Treasury Secretary Steven Mnuchin formally refused to release Trump’s tax returns, saying the request “lacks a legitimate legislative purpose.”

 CLICK HERE TO GET THE FOX NEWS APP